- NURS FPX 6008 Assessment 1 Identifying a Local Healthcare Economic Issue

 Additionally, personal values play a significant role in selecting this issue.
 I firmly believe in the fundamental right of every individual to receive timely and quality healthcare services, regardless of external factors such as staffing shortages.
 Inadequate staffing impedes access to care, compromises patient safety, and exacerbates health disparities, particularly among vulnerable populations (Flaubert et al., 2021).
 Such inequities counter the principles of fairness and justice underpinning ethical healthcare practices.

-The economic ramifications of inadequate staffing cannot be overlooked.
+The economic ramifications of inadequate staffing must be addressed.
 Beyond its immediate impact on patient care, understaffing contributes to increased healthcare costs, organizational inefficiencies, and workforce attrition (Kelly et al., 2020).
-These economic burdens strain healthcare organisations and have broader implications for society, including diminished productivity and compromised public health outcomes.
+These economic burdens strain healthcare organizations and have broader societal implications, including diminished productivity and compromised public health outcomes.

 Effects of Healthcare Economic Issues